deachne/Farm-Management-System/bizzy/docs/README.md

 Before contributing to the documentation, please read [bp05-Documentation-Guidelines.md](bp05-Documentation-Guidelines.md) to understand our documentation standards and processes.

-When updating checklists, please follow the guidelines in [bp06-Checklist-Usage-Guide.md](bp06-Checklist-Usage-Guide.md) to maintain consistency between the master and implementation checklists.
+When updating checklists, please follow the guidelines in [bp06-Checklist-Usage-Guide.md](bp06-Checklist-Usage-Guide.md) and [bp07-Checklist-Organization.md](bp07-Checklist-Organization.md) to maintain consistency between the master and implementation checklists and to use the task ID system correctly.